-Golden resident and local historian Richard Gardner recently commented on Chris Thiry’s article in the spring 2021 Discover magazine.
+Golden resident and local historian Richard Gardner recently commented on Chris Thiry’s article in that issue:

 Now that I’ve read over the magazine article on the redlining subdivisions, I believe there is additional information that would be useful at least as regards the case of Golden itself and the Sunshine Park Addition.
 [See the high resolution version of the 1944 Sunshine plat map here, using the GHM&P Online Collection.]

 When it comes to the question of whether redlining this subdivision would have impacted the occupancy of real estate in Golden and the current demographic makeup of Golden, my guess would be it didn’t.
 The reason for this is because the Sunshine Park subdivision was partly stillborn; it posed some physical challenges and took some time to fully develop while in the meantime Golden had a major amount of undeveloped land throughout the rest of the city and a plethora of development opportunities.

 Once the wartime restrictions were lifted and severe building materials shortage eased new construction commenced, beginning with some by individuals in 1945, then large scale developers coming in starting in 1946, and after that the floodgates opened.
 If a person of color wanted to get a new house in Golden there would have been a number to choose from (to buy or rent) in non-redlined areas of town.
 I can’t confirm or deny whether any did but it’s possible.
 The ones built under federal GI aid might even have been legally proscribed in the opposite direction from redlining.
 The developers who finally got Sunshine Park fully built out in the latter 1950s were also building homes elsewhere in town; it was in 1955 that its streets finally got improved (as gravel streets, not paved, and by one of the developers).